aazibch/taskmanager/README.md

 This project allows users to keep track of their tasks.

+## Details

+For a textarea element that expands according to the length of the its content, I used the [react-textarea-autosize](https://www.npmjs.com/package/react-textarea-autosize) package.

+All tasks are stored with a timestamp so that they are ordered according to the time they were created.

+Due to unexpected issues with the input element, I had to use a div and style it as a checkbox.
+Checked checkboxes have a background-image with a tick mark.

 ## Available Scripts

 In the project directory, you can run: